"I need a cookie," her two-year old voice stated firmly, referring to one of the cookies we had just baked.

-"No," I said coaching her on word usage, "you want a bar."
+"No," I said coaching her on word usage, "you want a cookie."

 "No Nana!
-I need a bar," she loudly restated in case her grandmother (that's me) hadn't been tracking her request.
+I need a cookie," she loudly restated in case her grandmother (that's me) had not been tracking her request.

 Desiring it, craving it, or wishing for it is distinct from the must-have state of necessity.

 Yes, you need a job, but must it have three weeks vacation, a twenty minute or less commute, and a same or better title than before?
-Is a car allowance, work from home option, and a dental plan a necessity or a desire?
+Is a car allowance, work-from-home option, and a dental plan a necessity or a desire?

 Clinging to perceived wants can sabotage your job hunting success and your future.

 This is an opportunity to deepen your relationships, with yourself and with others.
 And who knows, you may someday look back on this job loss experience as a positive one.
 I know, ultimately, it was for me.

 Next, you need to do something about the thickness of your skin.
 Disappointments.
 Rejections.
 Almost good news.
-This emotional roller coaster requires thick skin.

-Don’t give up on your talents, abilities, and life dreams because someone else decided you were not the right candidate for a job.
+Do not give up on your talents, abilities, and life dreams because someone else decided you were not the right candidate for a job.
 Your time will come.

-But, experience is also what you get when you use what you didn’t want wisely - to learn from it, grow from it, and fashion from it a bridge to your future.
+But, experience is also what you get when you wisely use what you didn’t want -- to learn from it, grow from it, and fashion from it a bridge to your future.

 Taking ownership of where you are changes the energy you bring to every interview, network event, and personal exchange.
-It enables you to come with solutions, ideas, suggestions, and enhancements and move forward with the mantra "I can."
+Taking ownership enables you to come with solutions, ideas, suggestions, and enhancements and move forward with the mantra "I can."

-The path may look the same, the destination of a great job might sound like yours, and the hurdles can appear similar.
+In discussions with others, their path may look the same, their destination of a great job might sound like yours, and the hurdles can appear similar.
 But don’t be fooled.

 Your needs and wants are different.
 Your talents are uniquely yours.
 You do some things better than other people; other people do some things better than you.
 The emotional baggage, financial challenges, and personal obligations you carry are lighter or heavier.